okdistribute/claude-code-for-pms/commands/feature-request.md

 If there's a clear thing that needs to be done "e.g. deliver X" then add it, otherwise leave this blank

+Deadline

+If there is any clear deadline, summarize it here.